Skip to Content

 $ sudo jitterbit start

-Once the Harmony Private Agent is restarted, it is automatically synchronized to be able to process all operations serviced by the new Agent Group.
+Once the Jitterbit private agent is restarted, it is automatically synchronized to be able to process all operations serviced by the new agent group.

-Harmony Private Agents use standard HTTPS to communicate securely over the internet.
-All Private Agents are installed with a trusted keystore containing all of the certificates that are needed to communicate securely.
+Jitterbit private agents use standard HTTPS to communicate securely over the internet.
+All private agents are installed with a trusted keystore containing all of the certificates that are needed to communicate securely.

-For configuring the Harmony Private Agent to use a proxy server, see Enabling Proxy for Private Agents.
+For configuring the Jitterbit private agent to use a proxy server, see Enabling proxy for private agents.

 /opt/jitterbit/jre/lib/security/cacerts